-The following are the guidelines for receiving the agricultural classification in Gilchrist County.
+The following are the guidelines for receiving the agricultural classification in Levy County.
 It is important to note that these are guidelines; they are neither rules nor guarantees.
 Every application and use will be evaluated on its own merits and the following four requirements.

-- 1. Florida law requires that the operation be a good faith commercial agricultural operation. - 2.
-Your application must be accompanied by a written farm plan or lease. - 3.
-Your plan and a physical inspection of your property will be the basis for our decision to grant this classification. - 4.
-Tangible Personal Property return must be filed.
+Florida law requires that the operation be a good faith commercial agricultural operation.
+Your application must be accompanied by a written farm plan or lease.
+Your plan and a physical inspection of your property will be the basis for our decision to grant this classification.
 Agricultural Classification and Homestead Exemption: